Sheriff: Vegas officer killed in shooting, suspect arrested – KION546

 Thai’s death came during an exceptionally violent week for officers across the country, including in Connecticut where two officers were fatally shot.

-Also, a Henderson police officer was wounded and a suspect was killed in a shooting Sept.
-26.

-The Las Vegas shooting on Thursday was the 10th this year involving officers covering the city and Clark County including the casino-lined Strip.

-Thai, 49, joined the Las Vegas police department in 1999, and Lombardo described him as an “honorable” and “commendable” officer.
+Thai, 49, joined the Las Vegas police department in 1999, and Lombardo described him as “an honorable officer and a commendable officer.”
 The sheriff declined to fully detail Thai’s career until he said Thai’s ex-wife and daughter had time to mourn.

 Two officers, Igor Saldo and Alyn Beck, were killed in an ambush shooting in June 2014 as they sat as a pizza shop.